apribadi/oxcart/README.md

 ## Non-Features

 - no allocation through an immutable reference
-- no stack of regions
+- no nested stack of regions
 - no `drop` calls for objects upon arena `reset` or `drop`
 - no `allocator_api` integration